ed8808/CarND-Behavioral-Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 97-106) Nvidia consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 97-106) Nvidia consisted of a convolution neural network with the following layers and layer sizes.
+It has about 27 million connections and 250 thousand parameters.
 Conv2D(24,5,5,subsample=(2,2),activation="relu")
 Conv2D(36,5,5,subsample=(2,2),activation="relu")
 Conv2D(48,5,5,subsample=(2,2),activation="relu")